 Stellar Exploration: Based in the EU with a parent company in the USA

 We are a small aerospace company spanning both the EU (Prague, CZ) and USA.
-We have a decades long history in executing ambitious while inexpensive space projects on both sides of the Atlantic.
+We have a decades long history in executing ambitious while inexpensive space projects on two continents.

 The power supply and management on your spacecraft is safely handled by our team.